Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Concrete Time Complexity Analysis

-\mypara{Performance on \gim} Similarly, Table~\ref{tab:complexity_gims} shows that the complexities of our three attacks remain below the claimed security level~$\lambda$ for all parameter settings.
-The corresponding trends are visualized in~\Cref{fig:img_complexities}.
+\mypara{Performance on \gim} Similarly, \Cref{fig:img_complexities} shows that the best complexities of our three attacks remain below the claimed security level~$\lambda$ for all parameter settings.
 The first two attacks exhibit increasing complexity with growing $t$, which is similar to the performance on \llm.
 Although $\pr{P}_{\weak}^{\rm GIM}$ of GIMs is larger than that of LLMs, it remains high under concrete parameters.
-When $t=3$, weak keys occur with nearly $100\%$, indicating practical vulnerability.
+In Table~\ref{tab:complexity_gims}, when $t=3$, weak keys occur with nearly $100\%$, indicating practical vulnerability.
 For Attack-III, we can observe that both the complexity $\pr{T}_{\ISD}$ and $\pr{T}_{\ISD}'$ decrease as $t$ increases, which comes from the decrease in the theoretical noise rate $\rho$ and the concrete noise rate $\eta$.
 Due to the gap between $\rho$ and $\eta$ , there is a huge difference between $\pr{T}_{\ISD}$ and $\pr{T}_{\ISD}'$.
 Taking into account $\pr{T}_{\ISD}'$ instead of $\pr{T}_{\ISD}$, all complexities are below $64$ bits, indicating practical threats under the parameter choices of \gim.